Joecth/leetcode_3rd_vscode/note.md

 categories: Languages
 tag: []
 date: 2019-04-22
+Author: Joe
 ---

 #### Hard, to solve:
     - 301.remove-invalidparantheses TLE for enumeration w/ backtracking,
     - 140.word-break-ii a)MLE w/ case "a"*n & b)Trie method (Trie not faster for single query, but for multi query in 472.)
+    - SegmentTree
+    - BinaryIndexedTree
+    - Letter Combinatino of A Phone Number

 |                         | Python3                                                      | Cpp                                                          | JS                                                           | Java                                                         |
 | ----------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |